FAQ's: Your Questions Answered

 It is important to recognize that the effects of incorrect prescription medication may not become evident for a period of time after you took the improper dosage.
 That is why it is imperative you document the when and how of the pharmacy mistake.
 Keep notes on when you discovered the mistake (how long after you were taking the incorrect medication) and how was the mistake made (did the doctor write the prescription wrong, did the pharmacy fill the prescription incorrectly).
 Keep a record of who you told about the mistake, when you told them and what they said when you informed them of the mistake.
 The more information you record about the incident, the stronger your case will be if you need to bring an action forward.

 Prescription errors happen all of the time.
 If you feel you have been the victim of a prescription error, you need to speak with an experienced, qualified attorney to learn what your rights are.
-Call Dan Newlin & Partners at (407) 888-8000 to learn more about prescription errors and to learn what your rights are if you are injures as a result of that type of error.
+Call Dan Newlin Injury Attorneys at (407) 888-8000 to learn more about prescription errors and to learn what your rights are if you are injures as a result of that type of error.
 The call is free.
-Dan Newlin & Partners have helped over 10,000 injured people receive the compensation they deserve when injured as the result of another’s negligence and we would be honored to assist you.
+Dan Newlin Injury Attorneys have helped over 10,000 injured people receive the compensation they deserve when injured as the result of another’s negligence and we would be honored to assist you.
 Call us now.
 Do not go it alone.